-- 4 cups fresh green beans, cut 1 1/2 inch lengths
+- 4 cups fresh green beans, cut into 1 1/2 inch lengths

-- 2 pounds small to medium red potatoes, cut in quarters or eighths (5 to 6 cups)
+- 2 pounds small to medium red potatoes

 - 1/8 teaspoon red pepper flakes

-- Cook the bacon in a large Dutch oven until crisp, flipping each slice over halfway through the cooking.
-Transfer the bacon to a paper towel-lined plate, blot off the excess bacon grease, and let cool and cut into 1/4 inch pieces.
+- Cook the bacon in a large Dutch oven over medium heat until crisp.
+Flip each slice over halfway through the cooking.
+Transfer the bacon to a paper towel-lined plate and blot off the excess grease, then let it cool and cut into 1/4 inch pieces.

-- Drain off all the bacon grease into a small bowl.
-Add one tablespoon back into the Dutch oven.
-Put the extra bacon grease in the fridge to harden and dispose of later.
+- Drain all the bacon grease from the pot into a small bowl.
+Add one tablespoon back into the Dutch oven, and put the extra bacon grease in the fridge to harden and dispose of later.

-- Over medium high heat, saute the onion in the bacon grease until soft, stirring occasionally.
-Add the garlic and cook until fragrant.
+- Turn the heat to medium-high and saute the onion in the bacon grease until soft, stirring occasionally.
+Add the garlic and cook until fragrant, about 1 minute.

-- Stir the green beans, chicken stock, and black pepper into the onion, then cover.
+- Stir in the green beans, chicken stock, and 1/4 teaspoon of black pepper, then cover.
 Bring to a boil, and let it simmer for 30 minutes.

-- While the beans green cook, prep the potatoes by scrubbing them and cutting them into quarters or eighths.
-Make sure the potatoes pieces are similar in size.
+- While the green beans cook, prep the potatoes by scrubbing them and cutting them into quarters or eighths for larger potatoes, or halves for smaller potatoes.
+Make sure the potato pieces are similar in size.

-- Uncover the green beans, pour in 2 more cups of chicken stock, then add the potatoes.
-Sprinkle salt, black pepper, and red pepper flakes on top.
-Cover the pot, and let simmer for 30 minutes or until the potatoes are fork tender.
+- Add the potatoes to the pot.
+If the potatoes aren’t fully covered with liquid, pour in 1 1/2 cups of filtered water.
+Sprinkle the salt and red pepper flakes on top.
+Cover the pot, and let simmer for another 30 minutes or until the potatoes are fork tender.

-- Stir in 1/2 cup of crumbled bacon, then transfer to a serving bowl.
-Garnish by sprinkling the remaining bacon on top and a few grinds of black pepper.
+- Transfer to a serving bowl and stir in 1/2 cup of the crumbled bacon.
+Garnish with the remaining bacon and a few grinds of black pepper.
 Serve warm.